nawa/torrentmonitor-dockerized/README.md

 ## OS Support
 ### Linux
 Linux version uses `docker` directly.
 You don't have to download any sources or select right platform.
-Corresponding docker image will be downloaded from DockerHub (or Github Registry) automatically.
+Corresponding docker image will be downloaded from DockerHub (or GitHub Registry) automatically.

 ### Windows and MacOS
 You can use Docker Desktop natively for supported OS versions.
 Minimal requirement: